autoplot/documentation/javadoc/org/autoplot/binarydatasource/BinaryDataSource.md

-# org.autoplot.binarydatasource.BinaryDataSourceBinaryDataSource returns data backed by binary data files.
-Data
+# org.autoplot.binarydatasource.BinaryDataSource

- is downloaded using the usual mechanisms, then mapped into memory using Java NIO, and presented as a QDataSet using BufferDataSet.
+BinaryDataSource returns data backed by binary data files.
+Data is downloaded using the usual mechanisms, then mapped into memory using Java NIO, and presented as a QDataSet using BufferDataSet.

-BinaryDataSource( java.net.URI uri )
+# BinaryDataSource( java.net.URI uri )

 ***